dbeaudoinfortin/SandBoxSimulator/README.md

 SandBox Simulator is an educational (and fun!)
 3D physics simulation engine.
 It lets you play around with different Newtonian physics concepts and visualize them.

 I originally developed this application in 2008 as a fun side project.
 At the time there was nothing that I could find to let you quickly visualize several types of physical interactions.
 My goal was a couple of mouse clicks on a form and you're seeing the results right away; no math and no programming required.
-I resurected version 4.0 from the dead and have made some significant changes in version 4.1 (see below) to modernize it.
+I resurrected version 4.0 from the dead and have made some significant changes in version 4.1 (see below) to modernize it.

 Originally designed to give approximate visual solutions to n-body problems of point masses, SandBox Simulator now supports much more: